Check out these anxiety books for kids, from going to school, dealing with separation anxiety, making mistakes, or worrying about the world.

 The Dark by Lemony Snicket and Jon Klassen

-However age-appropriate and normal your child’s anxious behavior might be, it’s still important to address and talk about her anxious feelings.
-From social anxiety to facing new things, here are a few best practices to ease her anxieties:
+However age-appropriate and normal your child’s behavior might be, it’s still important to address and talk about her feelings.
+From social anxiety to facing new things, here are a few best practices to ease her big emotions:

-- Respond calmly.
-Your own reactions to situations, including her anxious behaviors, can help ease her anxieties.
-For instance, stay calm and collected if she happens to injure herself so she doesn’t have panic attacks about every little boo boo she gets.
+• Respond calmly.
+Your own reactions to situations can ease her anxieties.
+For instance, stay calm and collected if she happens to injure herself so she doesn’t panic about every little boo boo she gets.

 Get more tips: